MicrosoftDocs/azure-devops-docs/docs/artifacts/nuget/move-from-fileshares.md

 ## Set up your feeds

 After completing the inventory of your current package sources, it's time to configure your feeds.
-In this step, we will assume a one-to-one mapping of feeds to SMB shares.
+In this step, we'll assume a one-to-one mapping of feeds to SMB shares.

 For each SMB share, follow the instructions to [Create a feed](../get-started-nuget.md#create-a-feed):